 Riverside and Grant – Everest Award Winners

-Winners of the 100 Top Hospitals Everest Award are selected from among the new 100 Top Hospitals award winners for setting national benchmarks for both long-term (three- to five-year) improvement and highest one-year performance on the study’s balanced scorecard.
-The national award and the Everest Award are based on a set of measures that reflect highly effective performance across the whole organization.
+Everest Award winners are selected from among the new 100 Top Hospitals award winners for setting national benchmarks for both the fastest long-term (five year) improvement and highest (current) performance on the 100 Top Hospitals’ Balanced Scorecard.
+Riverside Methodist and Grant are the only hospitals in Ohio and two of just 14 hospitals nationally to make the Everest Award list.
 Visit the 100 Top Hospitals website for more information on the Everest Award.

 -back to top-

-All six eligible OhioHealth hospitals were honored with an “A” Hospital Safety Score by The Leapfrog Group, an independent national nonprofit run by employers and other large purchasers of health benefits.
-OhioHealth is the only health system in central Ohio to achieve this feat.
+Six OhioHealth hospitals have earned an “A” Hospital Safety Score for a fifth consecutive time by The Leapfrog Group, an independent national nonprofit run by employers and other large purchasers of health benefits.
+OhioHealth is the only health system in central Ohio to achieve this.

 Our Hospitals Receiving “A” Scores